1908 Messina earthquake: Scale of destruction

 Survivors described having seen horribly disfigured bodies and injured people badly maimed and screaming for help.
 Cobbler Francesco Missiani and his family came upon two dying girls, both of whom had suffered appalling head and chest injuries.
 Processions of naked survivors carrying pictures of saints appeared in the streets.
 People searched with bare hands through the debris for trapped loved ones.
 Rescuers at the scene managed to save some people clinging precariously to gaping upper storeys, windows and teetering balconies by using ropes to pull them to safety.
 Similar scenes of destruction were replicated in Reggio Calabria.
 Its historical centre was eradicated and the monumental Aragonese Castle, one of the few edifices to have survived the 1783 earthquake, was badly damaged.
 With the exception of one mansion, all the structures in its principal thoroughfare Corso Garibaldi were destroyed including the Cathedral, municipal buildings and palazzi.
 Only about 50 houses remained standing in Reggio.

 The civilian and military hospitals in Messina, and the civic hospital in Reggio Calabria all lay in ruins with nearly all the doctors and nurses dead.
 The injured in the two cities had no medical support or medicine until outside relief arrived and hospital tents were set up.
-Telegraph lines were cut and railway lines mangled, making communication impossible.
-Most of Messina's officials were killed or gravely injured, along with almost the entire police force and soldiers of the garrison who perished when their respective barracks collapsed.
+Telegraph lines had been severed and railway lines mangled, making communication impossible.
+Most of Messina's officials were killed or gravely injured, along with almost the entire police force and soldiers of the garrison, who perished when their respective barracks collapsed.
 Many officers in the garrison survived, their accommodation being more substantial.
 Prisoners who had escaped death when the prison fell began looting property and even robbing corpses of their jewellery.
 In Reggio an estimated 1,800 convicts died when the prison was destroyed.
 Peasants from nearby rural villages joined the looters.
 Troops were soon sent to Messina and martial law was declared by General Feira Di Cossatto.